twilking/android-rosgi/README.md

 Eclipse Project

-This Project integrates the Android dx tool for converting generated Bundles by ROSGi to dex byte code.
+This Project integrates the Android dx tool for converting generated bundles by ROSGi to dex byte code.
 So they can be used in an OSGi framework on the Android Plattform.
-For example in Apache Felix.
+For example with Apache Felix.
+This Project builds an OSGi Bundle.
+You have to convert this bundle to dex bytecode aswell with the Android dx tool.